abertell/game/README.md

 Finally, the input log is a list of 8-length arrays, representing the following key inputs, in order: `W, A, S, D, Flow, P(ause), K(ill), extra`

 Note that the extra slot does not correspond to a key.
-It is equal to 2 on the frame of the most recent save state, and is equal to 3 on the frame of any level finish, which can be helpful for manual input editing in a text file.
-The input log may be imported/exported at any time, but should always end with an empty frame `[0,0,0,0,0,0,0,0]`.
+It is equal to 2 on the frame of the most recent save state, and is equal to 3 on the frame of any level finish, which can be helpful for searching when manually editing inputs in a text file.
+Note that if you overwrite the same log with many different level finishes, every frame that ever had a level finish will keep the 3 entry, which may become confusing.

+The input log may be imported/exported at any time (including while in-game), but should always end with an empty frame `[0,0,0,0,0,0,0,0]`.

 Known Issues/Inconveniences
 -----